Top Tips for First-Time Buyers

 The prospect of going through the homebuying journey for the first time can be daunting without considering having to deal with third parties such as estate agents and solicitors, here are some tips and things to look out for to put your mind at ease and ensure you're not falling foul of common mistakes.

-When dealing with estate agents, it's important to remember they work for the seller, not for you, so whether you're taking their advice on a potential offer, trying to arrange a viewing, or being asked to speak to their in-house mortgage adviser, don't be afraid to follow your instincts and seek a second opinion elsewhere.
+When dealing with estate agents, it's important to remember they work for the seller, not for you, so whether you're taking their advice on a potential offer, trying to arrange a viewing, or being asked to speak to their in-house Mortgage Advisor, don't be afraid to follow your instincts and seek a second opinion elsewhere.

-A common issue we see with estate agents is they will tell potential homebuyers they have to use their in-house mortgage adviser to be able to put an offer in, this is problematic for buyers because some of these in-house advisers won't be able to access all lenders on the market and may charge a higher fee.
+A common issue we see with estate agents is they will tell potential homebuyers they have to use their in-house Mortgage Advisor to be able to put an offer in, this is problematic for buyers because some of these in-house advisers won't be able to access all lenders on the market and may charge a higher fee.

 The use of this sales tactic is actually a breach of The Property Ombudsman Code of Practice, it might be worth keeping this up your sleeve in case you encounter this trap: